ImIzzi/POWeeklyChallenges/README.md

 # POWeeklyChallenges

-All Weekly Challenges wil be here
+All Weekly Challenges will be here